epakhomov/Will-the-Customer-Accept-the-Coupon/README.md

 ### Part 2

-Businesses are interested in customers with high income, becuase they likely to spend more money and increase the revenue.
-The objective of this part is to understand attributes of drivers with high income who would likely accept a coupon.
+Businesses are interested in customers with high income, because they likely to spend more money and increase the revenue.
+The **objective of this part** is to understand attributes of drivers with high income who would likely accept a coupon.

 Let's create a new group 5A for drivers with income 87500−99999 USD and 100000 USD or more.
 Now let's visualize the variety of coupons for this group (Fig.2).

 <img src="/images/02.png" alt="Fig.2" class="center" style="width:600px;height:auto;">

-As we can see, three coupon types stand out: "Restaurant(<20)", "Carry out & Take away" and "Coffe house".
+As we can see, three coupon types stand out: "Restaurant(<20)", "Carry out & Take away" and "Coffee house".
 It's interesting also to note that drivers with high income were less likely to accept "Bar" and "Restaurant(20-50)" coupons.
-So with this data in mind, let's take even closer look at drivers with high income who likely to accept "Restaurant(<20)", "Carry out & Take away" and "Coffe house" coupons.
+So with this data in mind, let's take even closer look at drivers with high income who likely to accept "Restaurant(<20)", "Carry out & Take away" and "Coffee House".

 <img src="/images/03_2.png" alt="Fig.3" class="center" style="width:800px;height:auto;">